facelessuser/coloraide/docs/src/markdown/advanced.md

 ### What is Supported?

 There are four features that allow ColorAide to mimic CSS behavior.
-All four features can be used on demand via special parameters when using the appropriate, related functions, but if desired, they can be forced to be enabled for a `Color` class.
+All three features can be used on demand via special parameters when using the appropriate, related functions, but if desired, they can be forced to be enabled for a `Color` class.
 It should be noted that while all of these are defined in the CSS spec, some may not actually be implemented at this time.
 The four features are as follows: